Learn about business insurance requirements and the most common policies for general contractors in California.

 Whether you're in Los Angeles, San Jose, San Diego, or elsewhere in the state, general contractors in California must carry the following insurance coverage to comply with county or state laws:

-Most commercial leases also require businesses to carry this coverage.
+Most commercial leases require businesses to carry this coverage.
 Adding commercial umbrella insurance can boost your coverage on general liability insurance and other policies.

 Commercial auto insurance protects vehicles owned by your general contracting company.
 It covers property damage and medical bills resulting from an accident, along with vehicle theft, weather damage, and vandalism.